bloodyowl/js/README.md

 ## module system

-in order to separate your files, you'd better divise your script into modules.
+In order to separate your files, you should divide your script into modules.

-if you concat your files in the end, no not use requirejs but rather browserify, this will make the codebase a little lighter, and the syntax less confusing.
+If you concat your files in the end, do not use requirejs but rather use browserify.
+This will make the codebase a little lighter, and the syntax a little less confusing.

 ### synchronous